 Some final examinations are proctored on campus during finals week, and other final exams are available online during that same time period.
-Final exams on campus are taken in specified classrooms during scheduled periods (usually 8:30-11:30 a.m. and 12:30-3:30 p.m. or scheduled evening exam sessions) on designated examination days.
-Students may take any exam during any scheduled period.
+Final exams on campus are taken in specified classrooms during scheduled periods on designated examination days.
+Students should look for the final examination schedule to be published in Community News.

 Students who wish to take one or more exams early must gain the permission of each professor involved and of the Dean of Academic Administration.
-Students will be charged \$30 per exam taken early.
+Students will be charged \$36 per exam taken early.
+Students wishing to take an exam early should email jessie.swigart@covenantseminary.edu after obtaining permission from the professor(s).

-The integrity of an examination process with such convenience and flexibility depends upon honesty on the part of the students.
+The integrity of the examination process depends upon honesty on the part of the students.
 Examinations include the following statement to be signed by each student taking the exam: "I have neither discussed this examination with anyone, nor will I discuss it until after the last examination period is over."
 "Discussion" in this context means disclosure about the nature (long or short, hard or easy, etc.), form (essay, multiple choice, etc.), or content (specific questions, general ideas, etc.) of the exam.
 It also would be dishonest for a student who has taken the exam to advise another student how to study for the exam.